 Dominant and strong-willed, Akitas are infamous for being aggressive with other dogs.
 In particular, they do not mix well with those of the same sex; as such, it’s probably best not to leave two females or two males alone unsupervised (unless you don’t mind coming home to a dog fight).
 Unfortunately, this means that many will never be “dog park” dogs.
 Given their large size, it’s easy to see how they can easily inflict injuries with the swing of a paw (especially if the other party is a small dog).
 With that said, it’s not unheard of for some Akitas to be social butterflies; in the end, it’s down to their individual temperament.

-3. They can be Intimidating to Some People
+3. The Akita can be Intimidating to Some People

 Standing at over 2” feet tall, Akitas are anything but small.
+The Akita has a broad head, thick double coats, with a straight and harsh outer coat and a dense undercoat that sheds twice a year.
 Given that they were originally used as guard dogs in feudal Japan, it’s not surprising to know that they carry an intimidating presence.
 After all, it’s not every day that you’d come across such a big dog; standing on their hind legs, they can easily be as tall as some humans!
 Considering this, it’s no wonder some people are nervous around these giant pups!

 As with most intelligent dogs, Akitas tend to get bored easily.
 While they’re not as high energy as say, Border Collies, they do require a good amount of exercise every day.
 If they’re bored, they will go on a destructive streak—that or they’ll find something fun to do, like escaping from the yard.
 To prevent such mischiefs from happening, you should always provide them with enough physical and mental stimulation (offering them an array of dog toys doesn’t hurt either).
 Perhaps you can even introduce them to hiking.